stepansnigirev/workshop_advbitcoin/2_tweaking_specter/01_schnorr/README.md

 specter.select_network("signet")
 ```

+We could also add these lines to the `main.py` file to init entropy and get to the main screen every time we reboot the device.

-When it's done we can create a descriptor for our new wallet:
+Now we can create a descriptor for our new wallet:

 ```py
 from binascii import hexlify